 From the painfully slow summers that I possess a love-hate relationship with to the frenetic weeks around Christmas when all you do is long for is a little downtime, a life in tea is not a get-rich-quick scheme, nor is it as entirely fulfilling as we so often make it out to be.

 All pontificating aside, I sell tea for a living.
-It’s better then selling Kirby vacuum cleaners door to door (yes, I have done that too), but the truth is that I have to get up every morning and think about how to get more people drinking my tea if I want to achieve my desired life.
+Its better than selling Kirby vacuum cleaners door to door (yes, I have done that too), but the truth is that I must get up every morning and think about how to get more people drinking my tea if I want to achieve my desired life.
 Not entirely how I want my association with the leaf to play out day in and day out.

 There is one certainty, though, which we can all agree upon: a good cup of tea provides much-needed inspiration and reflection on one’s daily life.
 From Emperor Nong to Lu Yu in 780 AD to modern-day saints and poets, the leaf has a wonderful ability to allow us to dig a little deeper, to sit back, reflect, and absorb the wisdom of the ages, to tune out the chaos that surrounds us, and to delve into our inherent gratitude we all share for being introduced to this wonderful plant.